duckdb/duckdb-web/docs/current/internals/contributing.md

 * Use exceptions **only** when an error is encountered that terminates a query (e.g. parser error, table not found).
 Exceptions should only be used for **exceptional** situations.
 For regular errors that does not break the execution flow (e.g. errors you **expect** might occur) use a return value instead.
 * Try to add test cases that trigger exceptions.
 If an exception cannot be easily triggered using a test case then it should probably be an assertion.
 This is not always true (e.g. out of memory errors are exceptions).
 * Use **assert** only when failing the assert means a programmer error.
 Assert should never be triggered by a user input.
 * Assert liberally, but make it clear with comments next to the assert what went wrong when the assert is triggered.
-Avoid code like `assert(a > b + 3);` without comments or context.

 ## Naming Conventions
 * Files: lowercase separated by underscores, e.g., abstract_operator.cpp